theobarberbany/theobarberbany-pages/content/about/_index.md

 menu = "main"
 +++

-I am a Cloud Infrastructure Engineer at [Pusher](https://pusher.com), administering Kubernetes and helping to develop the platform and tooling built on top of it.
-I am currently interested in extending Kubernetes using custom resource definitions and controllers.
+I am a SRE at [GoCardless](https://gocardless.com/), administering Kubernetes and helping to develop and scale the platform & infrastructure we are growing on top of, as well as working on the tooling built on around it!